Nidhi729/Elena/README.md

 # Build Application

-Use the setup.py to build .whl file for the application
+Use the setup.py to build .whl file for the application.
+Build the application using the command

 ```
 python setup.py bdist_wheel
 ```
-Install .whl file
+Install the build file using the command

 ```
 pip install dist/src-1.0.0-py2-none-any.whl